flyingstick22/DevOps-with-Docker/part1/1.10/EXERCISE 1.10: PORTS OPEN.md

-I made a new build "portexercise" and added docker file (in exercise 1.8) EXPOSE 8080.
+I made a new build "portexercise" from docker file in exercise 1.8

 ````
 % docker run -p 127.0.0.1:8080:8080 portexercise